The Best Time for Paving and Sealcoating in NJ and PA

 - Aug 29

 When it comes to maintaining your driveway or parking lot, choosing the right timing is crucial.
 In New Jersey and Pennsylvania, the seasonal climate can significantly influence the best time of year to pave or sealcoat your asphalt surfaces.
-By understanding these seasonal variations, you can make informed decisions that prolong the life of your pavement and improve its appearance.
+By understanding these seasonal variations, I can make informed decisions that prolong the life of my pavement and improve its appearance.

 Understanding the Climate in NJ and PA